briancray/badassgraphs/README.md

 * Bar graphs
 * Pie graphs
 * More to come, including scatter plot, bubble

-Also, all plots can be grouped by series or points, stacked, and/or normalized to [0,1]

 ## What browsers does it support?